kamanashisroy/shotodol/TASKS.md

 - [x] Keep the modules in namespace like directory.
 - [ ] Add a homebrew package.(Is it feasible ?).
 Or we may write bricks/rocks packages.

-#### Language support
-- [ ] Integrate python.
-	- [ ] Study 'Battle of wesnoth' and see how it integrates python.
-- [x] Add support for module writing in lua.
-	- [ ] Load lua library and load lua hooks by function.
-They can communicate with the program using message passing.
-	- [ ] Add a module function to load script modules.
-	- [ ] Load additional lua script with _source_ command and still keep the old definitions.

 #### Debugging

 - [ ] Fix the crash bug on exit.